ladmerc/ionic-topscroller/README.md

 ### 6. Options
-By default, the button is shown when the delegate instance is scrolled at an offset twice its height.
+By default, the button is shown when the delegate instance is scrolled at an offset ten times its height.
 To specify custom offset for hiding and showing the button, pass a value to the `scroll-to-top` directive.
 E.g
 ```bash
     <ion-content scroll-to-top="700" delegate-handle="scroller">